LSYS/forestplot/README.md

 -----------------------------------------------------------

 This package makes publication-ready forest plots easy to make out-of-the-box.
-Users provide a `dataframe` (eg from a spreadsheet) where rows correspond to a variable/study with columns for estimates, confidence intervals, etc. (see below for example).
+Users provide a `dataframe` (e.g. from a spreadsheet) where rows correspond to a variable/study with columns including estimates, variable labels, and lower and upper confidence interval limits.
 Additional options allow easy addition of columns in the `dataframe` as annotations in the plot.

 <!---------------------- Project shields ---------------------->